Jobsidney/BmiApp/README.md

 # BMI calculator

-that uses weight and height to calculate body mass index.
+BMI CALCULATOR is a flutter and dart app that uses weight and height to calculate body mass index of any human.
+This app has a very well designed user interface . the calculations are accurate according to the base values provided by the health Orginisation

 ## Getting Started